makersacademy/chitter-challenge/README.md

 Makers Week 4 (Friday) - This project is a web app that replicates some of the functionality of Twitter.

+(N.B. you will need to enter an outlook email address and password in `email.rb` to test the `mentions` functionality)

 ## Getting started

 In the location of your choice, in Terminal: